knolasco/Acea-Smart-Water/README.md

 # Description of Files

+## Project File
+The file that contains the analysis is called "Random Forests and Early Stopping to Save Water!".
+The link to that notebook can be found here: https://github.com/knolasco/Acea-Smart-Water/blob/main/Random%20Forests%20and%20Early%20Stopping%20to%20Save%20Water!.ipynb

 ## Kaggle Notebook

 The notebook that was submitted for the competition can be found here: https://www.kaggle.com/kevinnolasco/random-forests-and-early-stopping-to-save-water